How to Better Manage Countertop Shop Scheduling

 Instead, it’ll improve communication both internally and externally.

-If the customer doesn’t need a date right away, the salesperson could email the scheduler with the request, and if it’s urgent (like the customer is in the showroom), just give the scheduler a call to confirm then and there.
-Yes, you have to do an extra step, which can take some getting used to, but it will cut down on so many issues that are ultimately costing you money.
+If the customer doesn’t need a date right away, the salesperson could email the scheduler with the request, and if it’s more urgent like answering the customer in the showroom, just give the scheduler a call to confirm then and there on the spot.
+Impressive!

 Set Up Scheduling Guidelines

 Many shops benefit from having a barrier to entry, so to speak.
-For example, you won’t put a customer on the schedule unless you have:
+For example, you won’t put a customer on the schedule unless you have the following info:

 • Basic contact information